1924 – 1959

 In October 2012, David Gibbs was promoted to Vice President of Sales and Engineering.

 In May 2014, Mike Jaszewski was promoted to Vice President of Minnesota and Mexico Operations.
 Ground was broken on the Mexico facility later that year.

 In March 2015, John D. Tickle celebrated 50 years in the Composites Industry.
 John is recognized globally as an ambassador for the process of pultrusion and has been a champion for its value in the composites marketplace.
 In July 2015, Angie Barr was promoted to Corporate Secretary and Treasurer.

 In 2016, Strongwell celebrated 60 years in pultrusion.
 The company launched the heavy duty SAFPLANK HD® fiberglass planking product.
-In April 2016, the first ladder rails were produced at the Strongwell Mexico facility.
-Angie Barr was promoted to Chief Financial Officer in October 2016.
-To expand Virginia Operations’ capabilities, additional high-speed, high-pull-force machines were added to the Highlands facility in 2016-2017.
+In April, the first ladder rails were produced at the Strongwell Mexico facility.
+In October, Angie Barr was promoted to Chief Financial Officer, replacing Gene DeLaney who retired after 37 years of service.
+To expand Virginia Operations’ capabilities, additional high-speed, high-pull-force machines were added to the Highlands facility in late 2016.